A measure of majorisation emerging from single-shot statistical mechanics: RESULTS

-{\bf Single-shot statistical mechanics-relevant key result.}---We begin with briefly reviewing key results that we shall later recover as special cases of our expression.
+\phantomsection{} \phantomsection{} We begin with briefly reviewing key results that we shall later recover as special cases of our expression.
 (This is thus not an exhaustive list of all previous results).
+The results concern extracting work in the presence of a heat bath at temperature $T$ .
 The details of the models of work extraction in the different papers are not a priori identical, but we shall recover the same expressions within the model here.

 In~\cite{DahlstenRRV11} an $n$-cylinder Szilard engine was considered and the following expression derived: